 If you arrived at this page because you are seeking help for relationship abuse, please contact the National Domestic Violence Hotline today at 1-800-799-7233.
 They are available 24/7/365.

 One of the major causes of homelessness for children in the U.S. includes experiences of trauma, especially in the area of domestic violence.
-According to The National Center on Family Homelessness, there are 2.5 million homeless children in America – one in every 30 children – go to sleep without a home of their own each year.
+According to The National Center on Family Homelessness, there are 2.5 million homeless children in America—one in every 30 children—who go to sleep without a home of their own each year.

 Breakaway Outreach partners with churches, agencies, and community volunteers around the U.S. to help provide Christmas shoebox gifts for children affected by domestic violence, homelessness, and transitional living.
-If you are interested in serving with this program, CLICK HERE FOR MORE INFO.
+If you are interested in packing shoebox gifts for kids in your region, CLICK HERE FOR MORE INFO.

 More Info About Children Affected by Domestic Violence

 The U.S. government’s Child Welfare Information Gateway provides a review of some research about the effects of domestic violence on children.
 Studies indicate that child witnesses, on average, are more aggressive and fearful and more often suffer from anxiety, depression and other trauma-related symptoms when compared to children who have not witnessed abuse or been abused.
 Children growing up in violent homes often feel they are responsibile for the abuse and may feel guilty because they think they caused it or because they are unable to stop it.
 They live with constant anxiety that another beating will occur or that they will be abandoned.
 They may feel guilty or confused for loving the abuser or getting mad at the victim.
 Children may be at a higher risk of alcohol or drug abuse, experience cognitive problems or stress-related ailments (headaches, rashes), and have difficulties in school.
 The Family Violence Prevention Fund offers a good overview of facts related to how children can be affected by domestic violence, and provides many additional resources.